NaveenKumar-1209/68-square/src/games/README.md

 # Adding New Games

-This guide explains how to add new games to the Game Center.
+This guide explains how to add new games to BoardBrew.

 ## Quick Start